alinaMihai/votingApp/README.md

 - Take polls made by you or other app users (only once and if you're authenticated);
 - View poll results, also in graph form
 - Share take poll url with other people
-- See all app polls as an authenticated or nonauthenticated user;
+- See and search through all app polls as an authenticated or unauthenticated user;

 Technologies:
 - Angular JS